Emily Hilliard

 Emily Hilliard is a folklorist, writer, and media producer based at Berea College in Berea, Kentucky.
 Hilliard worked previously as the Program Director for Folk and Traditional Arts at Mid Atlantic Arts and from 2015-2021, she served as the West Virginia State Folklorist and Founding Director of the West Virginia Folklife Program at the West Virginia Humanities Council.
 She holds an M.A. in folklore from the University of North Carolina, and a B.A. in English and French from the University of Michigan.
 Her book, Making Our Future: Visionary Folklore and Everyday Culture in Appalachia, was published by the University of North Carolina Press in November 2022, and was named a finalist for the 2022 nonfiction Weatherford Award for books “best illuminating the challenges, personalities, and unique qualities of the Appalachian South.”

-Hilliard has been a faculty member of the University of Michigan's New England Literature Program, and currently teaches in Marshall University's Graduate Humanities Program.
+Hilliard has been a faculty member of the University of Michigan's New England Literature Program, and teaches in Marshall University's Graduate Humanities Program.

 Her research and writing interests include foodways, vernacular music, occupational folklife, radical feminism and domestic space, and the intersections between traditional, experimental, and radical culture.